microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/microk8s/local_microk8s_gitops_helm/_index.md

     . ./az_k8sconfig_helm_microk8s.sh
     ```

-    > **Note: The extra dot is due to the script having an *export* function and that needs to have the vars exported in the same shell session as the rest of the commands.**
+    > **NOTE: The extra dot is due to the script having an *export* function and that needs to have the vars exported in the same shell session as the rest of the commands.**

 * Windows